-In a medium bowl, mix together cocoa, white sugar, and vegetable oil.
+Mix cocoa, white sugar, and vegetable oil in a medium bowl.
 Beat in eggs one at a time, then stir in the vanilla.
 Combine the flour, baking powder, and salt in a separate bowl, and then stir into the cocoa mixture.
 Cover dough, and chill for at least 4 hours.

 Note: If your dough starts to get too sticky, stick it in the freezer for a few minutes.

-Unwrap chocolates while you wait and immediately press one into center of each cookie.
+Unwrap chocolates while you wait, and immediately press one into the center of each cookie.
 The cookie will crack around the edges as you do.
 Move to a wire rack to cool.

 Click here to add this recipe to your Plan to Eat account.